Market town: German-language area

 The local ordinance status of a market town (Marktgemeinde or Markt) is perpetuated through the law of Austria, the German state of Bavaria, and the Italian province of South Tyrol.
 Nevertheless, the title has no further legal significance, as it does not grant any privileges.

 Hungary

 In Hungarian, the word for market town "mezőváros" means literally "pasture town" and implies that it was unfortified town: they were architecturally distinguishable from other towns by the lack of town walls.
 Most market towns were chartered in the 14th and 15th centuries and typically developed around 13th-century villages that had preceded them.
 A boom in the raising of livestock may have been a trigger for the upsurge in the number of market towns during that period.

 Archaeological studies suggest that the ground plans of such market towns had multiple streets and could also emerge from a group of villages or an earlier urban settlement in decline, or be created as a new urban centre.

+Frequently, they had limited privileges compared to free royal cities.
+Their long-lasting feudal subordination to landowners or the church is also a crucial difference.

+The successors of these settlements usually have a distinguishable townscape.
+The absence of fortification walls, sparsely populated agglomerations, and their tight bonds with agricultural life allowed these towns to remain more vertical compared to civitates.
+The street-level urban structure varies depending on the era from which various parts of the city originate.
+Market towns were characterized as a transition between a village and a city, without a unified, definite city core.
+A high level of urban planning only marks an era starting from the 17th-18th centuries.
+This dating is partially related to the modernization and resettlement waves after the liberation of Ottoman Hungary.